erikdemarco/gists/HestiaCP-Improved/tools/nginx-templates/readme.md

 }

 Note nginx tuning:
 -) open_file_cache not effective (tested).
-Because its just a caching system for metadata operations (file mtime, file existence etc), not for file content.
+Because its just a caching system for metadata operations (file mtime, file existence etc), not for file content.<br>
--) 'aio threads' not effective to increase performance (tested) -) todo: keepalive https://stackoverflow.com/questions/46771389/why-does-nginx-proxy-pass-close-my-connection https://ma.ttias.be/enable-keepalive-connections-in-nginx-upstream-proxy-configurations/
+-) 'aio threads' not effective to increase performance (tested) -) reuseport increase performance but cant be used in hestia because it can only be declared once to the same socket https://serverfault.com/questions/1000365/correct-way-to-use-reuseport-in-nginx-virtual-host
+-) todo: keepalive
+https://stackoverflow.com/questions/46771389/why-does-nginx-proxy-pass-close-my-connection
+https://ma.ttias.be/enable-keepalive-connections-in-nginx-upstream-proxy-configurations/